Voltaic314/File_Path_Validator/README.md

 # 🎉 File Path Validator (FPV) Library Documentation

 ## Overview
-The **File Path Validator (FPV)** library validates and cleans file paths to ensure they meet platform-specific naming restrictions and length limits.
-It’s compatible with multiple operating systems and cloud storage providers, providing automated path validation across various services.
-Many cloud storage providers try to make sure that their platform is compliant with operating system specific rules as well.
-So one could also use this library to ensure paths are cross-platform compliant ahead of time too if the storage provider is not doing this.
-For example, Google Drive does not have many restrictions, but in order to sync with windows they need to ensure paths meet windows'path rules.
-So this library can be used to help with that task.
+The **File Path Validator (FPV)** library is a robust solution for validating and cleaning file paths to ensure compliance with platform-specific naming restrictions and length limits.
+FPV supports both operating systems and cloud storage providers, enabling seamless path validation across diverse environments.

+Many cloud storage providers strive to enforce compliance with OS-specific rules, but not all do so reliably.
+For instance, Google Drive syncs with Windows, requiring paths to meet Windows-specific rules, yet lacks strict enforcement on its end.
+FPV can bridge this gap, offering cross-platform path validation ahead of time to avoid runtime failures.

+---

-## Why even do this at all?
+## Why Choose FPV?
-(From Logan - The creator of this library): "Often times at my company we have to generate file paths for clients using various disjointed sources of information and bits of data.
-This can lead to messy file path strings.
-We do what we can to clean it up, but this library gives us reassurance that our files are being flagged with more helpful error messages before it gets to the point of failing at the storage provider / OS. -- It's also worth noting if you want to be lazy and have this library attempt to clean your paths for you, it can do that as well using the clean method of the given class you are using.
-I hope you will find this library as helpful and useful as I do."
+> (From Logan - Creator of FPV):
+> "At my company, we often generate file paths for clients from a mix of disjointed data sources.
+This can result in messy file path strings that may fail at the storage provider or OS level.
+FPV ensures our paths are flagged with actionable error messages early on.
+>
+> For those who prefer automation, FPV’s cleaning functionality can attempt to fix paths proactively.
+Whether you're debugging paths manually or streamlining cleanup, FPV has been a game-changer for us.
+I hope you find it equally helpful!"

+---

 ## 🚀 Installation
-To install the FPV library, run the following:
+Install the FPV library via pip:
 ```bash
 pip install file-path-validator
 ```

+---

 ## Supported Platforms & Providers 🌐
-FPV provides support for the following:

 ### 🖥️ Operating Systems
 - **Windows**